abdalla92/RDBMS-Database-Design-and-Implementation/README.md

 Currently, their data resides in several systems: accounting software, supplier databases, point of sales (POS) systems, and even spreadsheets.
 You will review the data in all of these systems and design a central database to house all of the data.
 You will then create the database objects and load them with source data.
 Finally, you will create subsets of data your business partners require, export them, and load them into staging databases using several RDBMS.

 Software used in this project
 In this project, you will use PostgreSQL Database, MySQL.
-These are all relational database management systems (RDBMS) designed to store, manipulate, and retrieve the data efficiently.
+These are all relational database management systems (RDBMS) designed to store, manipulate, and retrieve data efficiently.

 # Data used in this project
 In this project, you will be working with a subset of data from the Coffee shop sample data.